oliviergf/mineSweep/README.md

 - use the latest version of React.
 - use Node.js if a server is required.
-- use the latest version of redux for at least some state management.
 - run on the latest version of chrome.
 - have no game breaking bugs.